All Episodes

 The Russia collusion hoax, that was the Democrats.

-Pfizer abuse, that was Comey.
+FISA abuse, that was Comey.

-Anyway, some sparks flying, but I don't think they laid a glove on on any of these people.
+Anyway, some sparks flying, but I don't think they laid a glove on any of these people.

-And I think that he will be a really good FBI director vowing to restore trust in the FBI.
+And I think that he will be a really good FBI director, vowing to restore trust in the FBI.

 What have I been saying?

-Those that have weaponized and politicized the FBI and return it to its former greatness, the world's premier law enforcement agency.
+We've got to clean out the deep state, those that have weaponized and politicized the FBI and return it to its former greatness, the world's premier law enforcement agency.

 It wasn't much different in Tulsi Gabbard's hearing that went on today.

-Edward Snowden, Section 702, which is the FISA warrant issue.
+I mean, they had their themes: Edward Snowden, Section 702, which is the FISA warrant issue, and 702, which, you know, has a lot of flaws.

 It has become increasingly controversial.